xesco/castools/docs/CASFILE.md

 ## 2. CAS File Format

 A CAS file is a sequential container that can hold multiple files of different types (ASCII, BASIC, BINARY).
 Each file consists of one or more data blocks.
-Both files and their individual blocks are separated by CAS HEADER delimiters—an 8-byte marker that allows parsers to locate boundaries within the stream.
+Both files and their individual blocks are separated by `CAS HEADER` delimiters—an 8-byte marker that allows parsers to locate boundaries within the stream.

 **CAS HEADER Structure and Alignment:**

-The CAS HEADER is always 8 bytes (`1F A6 DE BA CC 13 7D 74`) and block data must be 8-byte aligned, which means CAS HEADERs are also placed at 8-byte aligned offsets (0, 8, 16, 24, ...).
+The `CAS HEADER` is always 8 bytes (`1F A6 DE BA CC 13 7D 74`) and block data must be 8-byte aligned, which means `CAS HEADER`s are also placed at 8-byte aligned offsets (0, 8, 16, 24, ...).

 Every file begins with a file header block that identifies the file type and provides its 6-character filename.
 This header block is followed by one or more data blocks containing the actual file content.
 This is the general structure—specific details for each file type are covered in the following sections.